• Home

 Whether it is coaching, mentoring, training, or counselling, they are merely different leadership approaches.
 All of them advocate one common objective, i.e. improves human performance.
 Different folks have different strokes.
 We do not have the best leadership approach, we only have a best-fit leadership approach to the situation you are dealing with.

-By the way, find out why sports coaching and professional coaching are different.
+Find out why sports coaching and professional coaching are different.

 The Differences Between Coaching, Mentoring, Training, and Counselling